lnay/sagetex-blog/notebook-appendix.md

 **on top of `nbconvert`.**

 Now you can run `make notebook_tex/calculations.tex` to generate the required file.
-Alternatively, if you use the `--use-make` option with `latexmk` then this will automatically be called for you.
+Alternatively, if you use the `-use-make` option with `latexmk` then this will automatically be called for you.
 TODO DOUBLE CHECK THIS IS TRUE.